Technical Stack Details¶

 - SASS for the styles

-We also use Nginx as the webserver of all front-end files.
+We also use Nginx as the webserver for all frontend files and SSL reverse proxy.

-All open-sources library used in the front-end are available with their licence note in the third-party-notice.txt file.
+All open source libraries used in the frontend are available with their licence notes in the third-party-notice.txt file.

 The back-end is a Python 3.6 HTTP REST API mainly powered by: